arkime/arkimeweb/_wiki/cont3xt.md

 <pre>
 [cont3xt]
-# Where all the links are stored
+# Where all the cont3xt data is stored
 elasticsearch=https://ESHOST1:9200,https://ESHOST2:9200

 # Where the user database is.
 This might be the same as above